aiidateam/aiida-core/docs/source/workflow/index.rst

   Sometimes the ``kill`` operation might fail because one calculation cannot be killed (e.g. if it's running but not in the ``WITHSCHEDULER``, ``TOSUBMIT`` or ``NEW`` state), or because one workflow step is in the ``CREATED`` state.
-In that case the workflow is put to the ``SLEEP`` status, such that no more workflow step will be launched by the daemon.
+In that case the workflow is put to the ``SLEEP`` state, such that no more workflow step will be launched by the daemon.
 One can then simply wait until the calculation or step changes state, and try to kill it again.